 - MIL-STD 461F

 The reverberation chamber can also be used for immunity and shielding effectiveness tests as well as for measuring total radiated power.
 Another application for the reverberation chamber is simulating complex multipath environments like computer rooms and other electrically congested areas.

 Advantage of a reverberation chamber

-The main advantage of EMC testing in a reverberation chamber over the traditional semi anechoic chamber tests is that less power input is required to achieve the same field levels which make expensive amplifier systems obsolete.
+The main advantage of EMC testing in a reverberation chamber over the traditional semi anechoic chamber tests is that less power input is required to achieve the same field levels.
+The resulting benefit is that expensive amplifier systems are obsolete.

 Comtest manufactures reverberation chambers in various sizes, all with a specific Lowest Usable Frequencies (LUF).
 Our typical Reverb solutions vary from LUF 80MHz up to LUF1000MHz.
 Larger chambers have a lower LUF than small chambers.
 Check the specification table below for detailed information.

 Comtest designs and builds chambers for many different clients.
 If your research requires a specific solution, our chambers can be altered to meet these needs.